 Who is eligible?

 Pfizer and Moderna both have developed updated (bivalent) COVID-19 boosters.
-Currently, the CDC recommends that people 6 years of age and older are eligible for a single booster dose of the Moderna COVID-19 bivalent booster.
-The Pfizer-BioNTech COVID-19 bivalent vaccine is available in a single booster dose for anyone 5 and older.
+Currently, the CDC recommends that people 6 months of age and older receive a bivalent COVID-19 vaccine when eligible.
 Updated COVID-19 boosters are recommended only to those who have completed their primary series first.

 When should you get the booster?